mondele/btt-writer-docs/docs/Helps.rst

       *	NO?
 Read the translation notes for help.

-Translation Notes are words or phrases copied from the ULB and then explained.
+Notes are words or phrases copied from the ULB and then explained.
 In English, every note that explains the ULB starts with a bullet point, the ULB text in bold followed by a dash, and then translation suggestions or information for the translator.

 For example:

  *	**copied ULB text** - translation suggestion or information for the translator

-There are many different types of notes in the Translation Notes.
+There are many different types of notes in the Notes.
 Each type of note gives the explanation in a different way.
 Knowing the type of note will help translators make decisions on the best way to translate the Bible text into their language.

 `Notes with Definitions`_ - Sometimes you may not know what a word in the ULB means.
 Simple definitions of words or phrases are added without quotes or sentence format.